NFTC Statement on USITC COVID-19 Related Products Report

 Follow us on:

-Washington D.C. – On Wednesday, December 5th, the National Foreign Trade Council (NFTC) Foundation will host its annual World Trade Dinner and Awards Ceremony at the Andrew W. Mellon Auditorium in Washington D.C.
+Washington D.C. – The National Foreign Trade Council (NFTC) Foundation today announced it will honor Congresswoman Stephanie Murphy, Congressman Darin LaHood and Senator Rob Portman at its annual World Trade Dinner and Awards Ceremony, which will take place on December 5th, 2019, at the Andrew W. Mellon Auditorium.

-In addition, the NFTC will honor USTR’s Office of Services and Investment Digital Trade Team with the Trade Leadership for the Digital Age Award in recognition of their dedication to the promotion of America’s digital trade leadership.
+The NFTC will also honor Congressman Darin LaHood (R-Illinois), Co-Chair of the Digital Trade Caucus, with the Trade Leadership for the Digital Age Award, in recognition of his work on a range of proposals to enhance digital trade.

 The NFTC Foundation’s World Trade Dinner has become a valued tradition in Washington D.C.
 Past speakers and honorees have included members of Congress and the Administration, CEO’s, thought leaders, and heads of state.